sciknoworg/OntoAligner/docs/source/howtouse/catalog.rst

 Models Catalog
 ===============

-Welcome to the **Models Catalog**!
 This catalog provides an organized list of models categorized by type.
-Each model is linked to its corresponding source code for easy navigation.

 The table below is structured with the following columns:

-- **Category**: The type or category of the model.
+- **Category**: The type or category of the aligners.

-- **Models with Links**: A list of models belonging to the category, with clickable links leading to their implementation.
+- **Models with Links**: A list of models belonging to the category.

 .. note::
    Use the links to access the implementation details for each model.
 This catalog helps quickly locate and explore the source code for different models in the **OntoAligner** repository.